How to Apply

 Please scan and upload one PDF file, including all of your transcripts, into the online application.
 Your transcript(s) should be the official one issued to you by your university and then scanned to make a PDF.
 It must be legible and provide a course title eg “Phys 4310 Advanced Mechanics“.
 Please do not send screen shots from an online database.
 If you accept an offer of admission, you will be required to submit an official paper transcript prior to matriculation.

-Take the Graduate Record Exam AND the GRE Physics Subject test.
-While we do not have specific minimum GRE scores we look for, performance in the general and subject GRE exams is used as an indicator of suitability for our program.
+Applicants should have a strong background in astronomy, astrophysics, electrical engineering, engineering physics, mathematics, or physics.
+Applicants should not submit GRE general test scores but may optionally submit GRE physics or other relevant subject tests (chemistry, math, etc.).
+The GRE subject test in Physics is optional or other relevant subject tests: chemistry, mathematics, etc. While we do not have specific minimum GRE scores we look for, performance in the general and subject GRE exams is used as an indicator of suitability for our program.